The0xLedger/Gensyn_Node_Oracle_Guide/README.md

 <div align="center">

-# 💻 Guide for Running Gensyn Node For Lifetime on Oracle 💻
+# 💻 Guide to Run Gensyn Node for Lifetime on Oracle 💻

 </div>